FasterPy: An LLM-based Code Execution Efficiency Optimization Framework

 \subsubsection{Fine-tuning}

 We apply Low-Rank Adaptation (LoRA) to fine-tune LLMs using the ms-swift framework~\cite{Zhao2024SWIFT}.
 LoRA introduces trainable low-rank matrices into specific layers while freezing the original model parameters, thereby significantly reducing the number of trainable parameters.
-Although multiple reasoning-oriented (e.g., Qwen-Max-0125~\cite{qwen-max-0125}) and code-specialized models (e.g.,Codex~\cite{Chen2021Codex}, CodeLLaMA-7B-Instruct~\cite{llama}, \textbf{Deepseek Coder-6.7B-Instruct}~\cite{Guo2024DeepSeekCoderWT}, and \textbf{Qwen2.5-Coder-7B-Instruct}~\cite{Hui2024Qwen25CoderTR}) were considered in our evaluation (see Section~\ref{Benchmarks}), due to hardware limitations, only the latter two open-source models with billions of parameters were fine-tuned in this study.
+Although multiple reasoning-oriented (e.g., Qwen-Max-0125~\cite{qwen-max-0125}) and code-specialized models (e.g.,GPT-5.1-Codex~\cite{gpt-5.1-codex}, CodeLLaMA-7B-Instruct~\cite{llama}, \textbf{Deepseek Coder-6.7B-Instruct}~\cite{Guo2024DeepSeekCoderWT}, and \textbf{Qwen2.5-Coder-7B-Instruct}~\cite{Hui2024Qwen25CoderTR}) were considered in our evaluation (see Section~\ref{Benchmarks}), due to hardware limitations, only the latter two open-source models with billions of parameters were fine-tuned in this study.
 Fine-tuning is conducted on the dataset introduced in Section~\ref{Training Dataset Preparation}, with the goal of improving the model's capability to generate optimized code with higher execution efficiency, guided by natural language suggestions.

 We adopt the ms-swift framework~\cite{ms-swift} provided by the ModelScope community platform to perform LoRA fine-tuning, with the training hyperparameters listed in Table~\ref {tab:parameter settings}.
-Specifically, the LoRA rank $r$ is set to 8 to balance model expressiveness and computational overhead.
+Specifically, the LoRA rank $r$ is set to 8, following prior LoRA studies~\cite{Hu2022LoRA, Kalajdzievski2023ARS}, which show that small rank values can provide a favorable trade-off between adaptation capacity and computational efficiency.
 The training results are shown in Figure~\ref{fig: fine-tuning results on deepseek} (Deepseek Coder-6.7B) and Figure~\ref{fig: fine-tuning results on qwen} (Qwen2.5-7B), respectively.